kommander/aden/docs/index.md

 };
 ```

+I just setup the `/quotemachine` route for you.
+Navigate your browser to `http://localhost:5000/quotemachine`.
 Nothing happens yet.
 To add this module to our application, we need to require it from our _entry point_. `touch index.js`, open it in your editor and type:

 ```js
 const quote = require('./quote');